suhag-alamin/happy-heart/README.md

 - Designed Healthcare-related website including login features
 - Users can learn more about the services
 - Compatible with all devices
+- Improved performance by optimizing and resizing images

 ## Technology Used -